-An initial Orientation email will be sent on Friday, January 12th at 9am, EST to prepare you for your course beginning the following Monday.
+An initial Orientation email will be sent to prepare you for your course.

-The course will run from Monday, January 15 -March 23.
-Each Monday and Friday, content will be released at 9am, EST for you to watch at your own convenience.
+The course dates are TBA.
+Content will be released for you to watch at your own convenience.
 Class content is pre-recorded for review on your schedule.

-*To participate in weekly critiques, you must have your assignment work uploaded no later than 11pm, EST/4:00- UTC on each Thursday.
+*To participate in weekly critiques, you must have your assignment work uploaded on time (dates TBA).

 Late work and missed assignments will not be evaluated.

 - Cost is $500 for non-subscribers of SVS and $450 for subscribers.
 To subscribe, go to www.svslearn.com to enroll in the monthly or annual plan.

 - There will be weekly assignments (plan for this!)

 18 fully realized value thumbnails and related process work, 6 fully realized grayscale drawings, 6 media studies, 50 daily drawing exercises, 2 complete portfolio pieces.